-There is a presumption against loss of existing public car park provision and numbers and quality of parking overall will not be reduced as a result of new development within the Parish.
+There is a presumption against loss of existing public car parking provision and numbers and quality of parking overall will not be reduced as a result of new development within the Parish.
+The current quality of parking provision shall be improved over time in partnership with the relevant landowners and this Plan seeks improvements to existing parking and provision of additional spaces where appropriate.
 Opportunities to increase public car parking in various parts of the Parish will be supported and additional car parking will be required as part of any redevelopment proposals to meet adopted standards.